ReyanshKharga/kloudkoncepts.github.io/docs/index.md

 ---
 description: Master Kubernetes and Microservices on the cloud.
-Learn how to deploy applications on Kubernetes, including Service Mesh, CI/CD, logging, and monitoring, all while following the best DevOps practices.
+Learn how to deploy applications on Kubernetes, including Service Mesh, CI/CD, logging, and monitoring, while following the best DevOps practices.
 template: home.html
 ---